WHO advises against international travel for those over the age of 60 due to Omicron - Local News 8

 Click here for updates on this story

-TORONTO, Ontario (CTV Network) — In light of the new variant Omicron emerging, the World Heath Organization (WHO) has put out new advice regarding international travel, including that those over the age of 60 years old should refrain from travelling.
+TORONTO, Ontario (CTV Network) — In light of the new variant Omicron emerging, the World Health Organization (WHO) has put out new advice regarding international travel, including that those over the age of 60 years old should refrain from traveling.

 The organization put out an advisory on Tuesday listing ways that countries and individuals can attempt to stay safe and minimize the risk posed by Omicron.